About Me

 Mar.
 2023 - Mar.
 2024

-Recognizing the low performance of ASR for second language (L2) learners, I was dispatched to KAIST Interaction Lab (KIXLAB) as a visiting researcher affiliated with Ringle.
-I have published a paper about ASR for L2 spontaneous speech as the first author, which has been accepted for INTERSPEECH 2024.
-Additionally, I filed two patents under the names <L2 Speaker Annotation System> and <Pronunciation Diagnosis and Learning System>.
+I was dispatched to KAIST Interaction Lab (KIXLAB) as a visiting researcher affiliated with Ringle, under the supervision of Prof.Juho Kim.
+I have published a paper, titled 「LearnerVoice: A Dataset of Non-Native English Learners’ Spontaneous Speech」, as the first author, which has been accepted for INTERSPEECH 2024.
+Additionally, I filed two patents: “System for Learning English Speaking and Method Thereof” and “System for Diagnosing and Learning Pronunciation and Method Thereof”.

-• Constructed a dataset consisting of 50.04 hours of audio with fully transcribed transcriptions.
+• Constructed a dataset of L2 learners’ spontaneous speech with fully transcribed transcriptions.

-• Defined new features attributed to ASR errors from L2 speech through linguistic analysis of transcriptions.
+• Defined new features related to ASR errors in L2 speech through linguistic analysis of transcriptions and human annotation.

-• Improved the performance of state-of-the-art models by fine-tuning with the constructed dataset.
+• Improved the performance of state-of-the-art models by fine-tuning them on the constructed dataset.

-• Attempted to synthesize non-native speaker-like audio that can mimic the defined features.
+• Explored synthesizing non-native speaker-like audio that can mimic the distributions of defined features.

 Publications